-- 1. As proof that the student has successfully completed all the requirements of the master examination, a certificate is awarded by the Examination Board. - 2.
-The Examination Board will attach the list of marks and the diploma supplement to the certificate; the diploma supplement provides information on the nature and content of the completed programme which is also geared towards persons and institutions outside the Netherlands. - 3.
-If the student has graduated from one of the two subject clusters (please see Article 3.7, paragraph 2, of these Regulations), this will be stated on the degree certificate.
+1. As proof that the student has successfully passed the bachelor examination, a degree certificate is awarded by the Examination Board.
+One certificate shall be awarded for each programme.

+2. The Examination Board will attach the list of marks and the diploma supplement to the certificate; the diploma supplement provides information on the nature and content of the completed programme.